SupportAI-Project/SupportAI/README.md

 ### `./make.sh up`

-This command starts the Docker containers in detached mode using `docker-compose up -d`.
+This command starts the Docker containers in detached mode

 ### `./make.sh down`

-This command stops and removes the Docker containers using `docker-compose down`.
+This command stops and removes the Docker containers

 ### `./make.sh reload`